If you plan to go on a vacation, there are some things you will need to do to take care of your home.

 How Long Can Angelfish Go Without Food

 Angelfish is an exceptionally tough fish and survives in harsh conditions.
-So, if you fed them properly in the aquarium in earlier times, their sustainability rate without food goes up considerably.
+So, if you fed them properly in the aquarium earlier, their sustainability rate without food goes up considerably.

 According to our investigation, experience, and experts’ opinion, an angelfish, if appropriately fed earlier, will survive for at least three to five days without any food in the aquarium.

-However, it is best not to leave the fish without food for longer than three days.
+However, it is best not to leave the fish without food for three days.
 It can affect their health dearly.

 However, angelfish are not the only fish that goes without food for a long time.
 Some other species survive even longer than angelfish without food.